Building Healthy Families

 How Can Healthy Families Help?

-Participants in Healthy Families receive free and voluntary home visits beginning prenatally, or within 90 days after birth.
-A family support worker (FSW) visits at least once a week for up to one year to help establish support systems, teach problem-solving skills, and enhance positive parent-child interaction.
-Once a family is in the program, they can receive services until the child is 3 years old.
+Participants in Healthy Families receive regular visits beginning prenatally, or within 90 days after the birth of a baby.
+A family support worker (FSW) visits the family in their home to help establish support systems, teach problem-solving skills, and enhance positive parent-child interaction.
+Participants can receive services until their child is 5 years old.
+Participation is voluntary and provided at no charge.

-- Recognizing and caring for your baby’s needs
+- Recognizing and caring for the baby’s needs

-- Discovering what to expect as your child grows
+- Discovering what to expect as the child grows

-- Ways to play with your baby to encourage normal development
+- Ways to play with the baby to encourage normal development

 - Problem-solving strategies